-REMM Description Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) AQ18 All potentially hazardous material will be identified and removed from buildings in an appropriate manner prior to the commencement of and/or progressively during demolition and in accordance with all relevant codes of practice Not applicable.
+REMM Description Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) Rozelle Parkland Enhancement (Stage 4) AQ18 All potentially hazardous material will be identified and removed from buildings in an appropriate manner prior to the commencement of and/or progressively during demolition and in accordance with all relevant codes of practice Not applicable.
 Demolition not proposed as part of Stage 3.
-AQ19 Areas of soil exposed during construction will be minimised at all times to reduce the potential for dust generation Applicable AQ20 Exposed soils will be temporarily stabilised during weather conditions conducive to dust generation and prior to extended periods of inactivity to minimise dust generation.
-Applicable AQ21 Exposed soils will be permanently stabilised as soon as practicable following disturbance to minimise the potential for ongoing dust generation.
-Applicable AQ22 Ensure that stockpiles of materials with the potential to result in dust emissions are adequately protected and managed to reduce potential dust generation.
-Applicable AQ23 Ensure fine materials are stored and handled to minimise dust.
-Applicable AQ24 All sealed surfaces within sites and site accesses will be managed to reduce dust generation and sediment tracking onto roads.
-Applicable AQ25 At the commencement of establishment of project ancillary facilities, controls such as wheel washing systems and rumble grids will be installed at all site exits to prevent deposition of loose material on sealed surfaces outside project sites to reduce potential dust generation.
+Not applicable Demolition not proposed as part of Stage 4.
+AQ19 Areas of soil exposed during construction will be minimised at all times to reduce the potential for dust generation Applicable Applicable AQ20 Exposed soils will be temporarily stabilised during weather conditions conducive to dust generation and prior to extended periods of inactivity to minimise dust generation.
+Applicable Applicable AQ21 Exposed soils will be permanently stabilised as soon as practicable following disturbance to minimise the potential for ongoing dust generation.
+Applicable Applicable AQ22 Ensure that stockpiles of materials with the potential to result in dust emissions are adequately protected and managed to reduce potential dust generation.
+Applicable Applicable AQ23 Ensure fine materials are stored and handled to minimise dust.
+Applicable Applicable AQ24 All sealed surfaces within sites and site accesses will be managed to reduce dust generation and sediment tracking onto roads.
+Applicable Applicable AQ25 At the commencement of establishment of project ancillary facilities, controls such as wheel washing systems and rumble grids will be installed at all site exits to prevent deposition of loose material on sealed surfaces outside project sites to reduce potential dust generation.
 Not applicable.
 Ancillary sites not proposed as part of Stage 3.
-AQ26 Tunnel infrastructure will be designed in such a way that the generation of pollutant emissions by the traffic using the tunnel is minimised.
+Applicable AQ26 Tunnel infrastructure will be designed in such a way that the generation of pollutant emissions by the traffic using the tunnel is minimised.
 The main considerations are minimising gradients and ensuring that lane capacity remains constant or increases from entry to exit point.
-Not applicable AQ27 An in-tunnel air quality monitoring system will be included in the detailed design.
-The system will monitor oxides of nitrogen, nitrogen dioxide, carbon monoxide and visibility (as a minimum) throughout the tunnel.
-Not applicable Monitoring of each pollutant will be undertaken throughout the tunnel.
-The locations of monitoring equipment will generally be at the beginning and end of each ventilation section.
-This will include, for example, monitors at each entry ramp, exit ramp, merge
+Not applicable Not applicable